Chapter 12

 "[11] Then Moses and the priests, who are Levites, said to all Israel, "Be silent, O Israel, and listen!
 You have now become the people of the LORD your God.
 [10] Obey the LORD your God and follow his commands and decrees that I give you today."
 [11] On the same day Moses commanded the people: [12] When you have crossed the Jordan, these tribes shall stand on Mount Gerizim to bless the people: Simeon, Levi, Judah, Issachar, Joseph and Benjamin.
 [13] And these tribes shall stand on Mount Ebal to pronounce curses: Reuben, Gad, Asher, Zebulun, Dan and Naphtali.
 [14] The Levites shall recite to all the people of Israel in a loud voice: [15] "Cursed is the man who carves an image or casts an idol--a thing detestable to the LORD, the work of the craftsman's hands--and sets it up in secret."
 Then all the people shall say, "Amen!"
 [16] "Cursed is the man who dishonors his father or his mother."
 Then all the people shall say, "Amen!"
 [17] "Cursed is the man who moves his neighbor's boundary stone."
 Then all the people shall say, "Amen!"" … etc.

-Consequently, to fulfill the Law for us, when Jesus Christ took our sins upon Himself He became cursed.
+In addition, to fulfill the Law for us, when Jesus Christ took our sins upon Himself He also took our penalty.
+As the Scriptures state the penalty for sin is death.
+To refresh our memory let us read from,

 Romans 6:23